View Document Text

 Item 15 – Custody

-All client assets are held with a qualified custodian and never by CAP.
+All Client assets are held with a qualified custodian and never by CAP.
 Because, however, we have the ability to deduct

 fees directly from your custodial account, we are deemed to have a limited form of custody.
-Your custodian will
+Your custodian will send

-occurred, including any fees deducted from your account during the statement period.
+including any fees deducted from your account during the statement period.

 We do provide reports to you that supplement, but do not replace, the custodial statements.
-We urge you to
+We urge you to carefully

 Custody of Client Funds and Securities